mouthpieces-gear

 Mouthpiece Maintenance: Extending Life and Performance

 A little daily attention prevents most problems.
-Adopt this maintenance routine to keep your mouthpiece in peak condition.
+Adopt this maintenance routine to keep your mouthpiece in peak condition, whether you play trumpet, trombone, horn, or tuba.

-• Daily rinse: After each use, rinse the mouthpiece under warm water and dry it with a soft cloth.
+- Daily rinse: After each use, rinse the mouthpiece under warm water and dry it with a soft cloth.
 This removes acidic saliva that can corrode plating over time.
+For horn players who use a lot of hand moisture, extra drying is essential.

-• Weekly deep clean: Use a mouthpiece brush and mild soap as described above.
+- Weekly deep clean: Use a mouthpiece brush and mild soap as described above.
 Pay special attention to the throat and backbore where deposits concentrate.
+For silver‑plated mouthpieces, a gentle silver polish can be applied once a month—avoid abrasive compounds.

-• Disinfect periodically: For players who share mouthpieces or have recurrent lip sores, disinfect with 70% isopropyl alcohol applied with a cotton swab.
-Rinse afterward.
+- Disinfect periodically: For players who share mouthpieces or have recurrent lip sores, disinfect with 70% isopropyl alcohol applied with a cotton swab.
+Rinse thoroughly afterward.
+Some players use mouthwash, but the alcohol content varies; stick with isopropyl.

-• Protect from impacts: Store the mouthpiece in a rigid pouch or compartmented case.
+- Protect from impacts: Store the mouthpiece in a rigid pouch or compartmented case.
 Never toss it into a pocket where it can slide against keys or other metal objects.
+A dedicated mouthpiece case with foam inserts is ideal for traveling.

-• Inspect monthly: Look for worn plating (brass showing through), sharp rim edges, or any deformation.
+- Inspect monthly: Look for worn plating (brass showing through), sharp rim edges, or any deformation.
 Silver plating can be re‑plated by a professional.
 Nickel‑plated mouthpieces are more durable but can still chip.
+Gold plating wears faster but is hypoallergenic.

 When to Seek Professional Help